microsoft/vscode-docs/docs/languages/cpp.md

 ### Configuring IntelliSense

 The extension will attempt to determine your folder's basic configuration info based on compilers it finds on your system.
-If for any reason, that configuration is incomplete, you can generate a `c_cpp_properties.json` file by running the **C/Cpp: Edit configurations...** command from the **Command Palette** (`kb(workbench.action.showCommands)` and add the missing information.
+If for any reason, that configuration is incomplete, you can generate a `c_cpp_properties.json` file by running the **C/Cpp: Edit configurations** command from the **Command Palette** (`kb(workbench.action.showCommands)` and add the missing information.

 If a `#include` file or one of its dependencies cannot be found, you can also click on the red squiggles under the include statements to view suggestions for how to update your configuration.